m1sta/prescript/README.md

 ```

 ### Postfix scope blocks
 Code blocks to be run immediatley before an assignment or function invocation can be defined after the assignment or function invocation.
 Eg.  `x = add(a, 10) where a = multiply(3,7)`.
 This is most useful where a function has a complex call signature.

-Another posfix option simply uses the assignment character (`=`) a function invocation on the left-hand-side Eg. `console.log() = "Hello World"`.
-In these situations, the right-hand-side will be passed as an additional argument to the function when it is exected.
+Another posfix option simply uses the assignment character (`=`) but with a function invocation on the left-hand-side Eg. `console.log() = "Hello World"`.
+In this situation, the right-hand-side will be passed as an additional argument to the function when it is invoked.
 To pass the right-hand-side as an argument in a specific position, use the asterix character Eg. `setTimeout(*, 1000) => alert("Hello")`.

 ```coffeescript
 router.get('/path') = (req, res) => res.end("Done")